 - Informed Risks & New Territories from Prior Work

-The Thesis Year is a two-term personal project where students take methods learned and actively define new design opportunities/territories through research and engagement with diverse social, cultural and technological contexts.
-Students synthesize their work in the final year through a series of committee advisement meetings (one-on-one and group), lectures, presentations and reviews and a symposium, exhibition, paper, and publication.
+The Thesis Year is a two-term personal project where students take methods learned and actively define new design opportunities / territories through research and engagement with diverse social, cultural and technological contexts.
+Students synthesize their work in the final year through a series classes, committee advisement meetings (one-on-one and group), lectures, presentations and reviews.
+The year culminates with a thesis symposium, exhibition, paper, and publication.

 - Design – Define new design opportunities/territories through research and engagement with diverse social, cultural and technological contexts.
 Demonstrate an advanced ability to design and communicate across a range of media and modalities.
 Create work that engages a range of theoretical and applied domains.

 - Practice – Construct a personal process and employ methodologies that support critical reflection, self-learning, agility, and taking informed risks.
 Assemble a body of work that interrogates specific interests and domains through design.
 Productively frame and argue for one’s design endeavors in the context of present and future critique.

 - Influence – Exercise design and thought leadership by contributing to disciplinary discourse, arguing for new practices and initiating dialogues within new domains through design.